d-iii-s/teaching-middleware/src/kafka-stream-client/java/README.md

 ## Running the example

-The individual clients expect a Kafka server to be running on localhost.
+The individual clients expect a Kafka server to be running on `localhost`.
 First launch a ZooKeeper instance using the `zkServer.sh start` command.
 Then launch a Kafka instance using the `kafka-server-start.sh` command.